What's the European Model of Care?

 Construction of 16 residential aged-care rooms & 10 living apartments.

-In August 2017, work will start on the construction of new homes for up to 36 people as part of our $14 million four-stage development plan.
+Stage 1 of our master plan is being built now.
+This will provide new homes for up to 36 people as part of our $14 million four-stage development plan.

 Stage 1 comprises a double-storey building offering 16 residential aged-care rooms upstairs and 10 assisted living apartments for individuals or couples downstairs.
 The apartments feature kitchens, lounge rooms and courtyard gardens, and the complex also offers shared communal and service areas, such as a residents’ laundry.

 The construction is due to be completed by July 2018.